-These are the best gadgets to bring to your next hiking adventure.
+These are some of the best gadgets to bring to your next hiking adventure.

 Extremus Blaze 360 Flex Electric Lighter